 Pursuant to the Indenture, the Trustee will establish accounts within the Debt Service Reserve Fund created under the Indenture for each series of Bonds issued under the Indenture for the payment of the principal of and interest on the Bonds of each series to which the applicable account of the Debt Service Fund relates to the extent of any deficiency in the Debt Service Fund with respect to such applicable Series of Bonds for such purposes.
-Such accounts within the Debt Service Reserve Fund will be fully funded at the time of the issuance of the respective series of Bonds from the proceeds thereof in an amount equal to the "Debt Service Reserve Requirement" which is applicable to each series.
-The Debt Service Reserve Requirement for the Series 2021 Bonds is an amount equal to \$.
-[The Debt Service Reserve Requirement for the Series 2021 Bonds will be satisfied by a [Debt Service Reserve Policy] to be provided by .]
-Moneys in each series account of the Debt Service Fund with respect to the corresponding series of Bonds and to retire the last Outstanding bonds of that series.
-If Additional Bonds are issued, the Board expects to fund a separate reserve for the Additional Bonds.
+Such accounts within the Debt Service Reserve Fund will be fully funded at the time of the issuance of the respective series of Bonds from the proceeds thereof or from other sources available to the City in an amount equal to the "Debt Service Reserve Requirement" which is applicable to each series.